Poornima855/Are-you-in-a-safe-building/README.md

 ## 📁 Dataset

-The dataset is hosted externally 🔗 Download from here Image size: 400x300 (width x height)
+The dataset is hosted externally 🔗 Download from [here](https://indianinstituteofscience-my.sharepoint.com/:f:/g/personal/poornima2024_iisc_ac_in/Enh7eT8L3UlEhkTQlI2bGw8BsK1-xF40S8fWSiROfWKzLQ?e=LWHeI9)
-Classes: Five total

-📌 Notes
+## 📌 Notes
 The model is designed for images sized 400x300 (width x height).

 GPU is highly recommended for faster training.

 You can easily switch to other pretrained models (EfficientNet, MobileNet, etc.) with minimal changes.

-🤝 Contributions
+## 🤝 Contributions

 Feel free to open issues or submit pull requests if you'd like to contribute!